 When it’s time to review your capabilities and performance with your manager, suggest taking on more responsibility and discuss a career path for yourself.
 This is your opportunity to define where you see yourself in a year or five years from now.

 Networking is the name of the game.
 Join Facebook social media groups that are in the same field as you are, attend functions and make the most out of work socials.
 Building up a list of contacts is important to stay connected in the industry.

 Keep it professional, always

 You’ll never gain the respect of colleagues or your employer if you bad-mouth them regularly.
 No one will trust you and your career will be on a dead-end path.
-Find more tips on how to gain respect at work here.
+Remember that respect is earned and not given.